hamelsmu/wandb-modal-webhook/README.md

     Also you will get a deployment url that will look something like `https://modal.com/apps/hamelsmu/wandb-hook` - you can use this to see the logs of your webhook.

-2. Create a secret in your wandb team settings with the name `AUTH_TOKEN` and value `secret-random-token`

-3. Test the webhook by running the following command:
+2. Test the webhook by running the following command:

     ```
     ./curl.sh <your-modal-url>